braughtg/test-pretext/README.md

 Once the edits have been made, this repository can be updated to include those changes as follows:
 1. Open the [GitKit-VSCode Branches](https://github.com/HFOSSedu/GitKit-VSCode/branches) page.
-2. Create a new Pull Request to merge the `VSCode-Edition-Changes` branch into the `main` branch.
+2. Create a new Pull Request to merge the `VSCode-Edition-Changes` branch into the `main` branch of the [GitKit-VSCode](https://github.com/HFOSSedu/GitKit-VSCode) repository.
+   - **BE CAREFUL HERE**
+     - By default PR will go to the `main` branch of the [GitKit-Text](https://github.com/HFOSSedu/GitKit-Text) repository.
+But we need it to go to the `main` branch of the [GitKit-VSCode](https://github.com/HFOSSedu/GitKit-VSCode) repository.
+     - To do this, change the `base repository` to be the [GitKit-VSCode](https://github.com/HFOSSedu/GitKit-VSCode).
 3. Open the main [GitKit-VSCode](https://github.com/HFOSSedu/GitKit-VSCode) repository page.
 4. Click the "Synch fork" button.
 5. Click the "Discard x commits" button (where x will be some number).